In the dog training world, there is a constant debate about whether the use of aversive methods and tools has a place in training our dogs.

 An alpha roll is when the handler uses force to push the dog down into a vulnerable position on their side or on their back while standing or laying over them in a threatening manner until they “submit.”

-This places the handler’s face, hands and arms very close to the dog, and if the dog decides to try and escape by responding defensively, can you guess what they’ll aim for?
+This places the handler’s face, hands, and arms very close to the dog, and if the dog decides to try and escape by responding defensively, can you guess what they’ll aim for?
 Ouch!
 You might have seen this technique used by popular TV trainers, but they purposefully have their production team edit out the dog bite footage (or keep it in for shock value).

 A dog trainer should always set a dog up for success and work to prevent a bite history.
-By intentionally forcing a dog into a situation where they feel like they have no choice but to bite is incredibly irresponsible and leads directly to euthanasia of dogs for behavioral issues that were directly caused by human actions.
+Intentionally forcing a dog into a situation where they feel like they have no choice but to bite is incredibly irresponsible and leads directly to euthanasia of dogs for behavioral issues that were directly caused by human actions.

 These techniques are also extremely difficult to perform “correctly” and consistently.
 Grandma won’t be able to alpha roll the family dog as well as her strong grandson, and neither of them should have to put themselves in such an unsafe position in the first place.